Monterosso beach - one of the best places to stay when visiting Cinque Terre with kids

 Essential Tips For Visiting Cinque Terre

-This 3 day guide to Cinque Terre wouldn’t be complete without some essential travel tips.
+This 3-day travel guide to Cinque Terre wouldn’t be complete without some essential travel tips.

 These recommendations will help you explore Cinque Terre like a pro.